128technology/docs/docs/config_command_guide.md

 | name | description |
 | ---- | ----------- |
 | ipv4-prefix | The value to set for this field |

+#### Description

+Default: 169.254.130.0/24

+##### ipv4-prefix (string)

+The ipv4-prefix type represents an IPv4 address prefix.
+The prefix length is given by the number following the slash character and must be less than or equal to 32.

+A prefix length value of n corresponds to an IP address mask that has n contiguous 1-bits from the most significant bit (MSB) and all other bits set to 0.

+The canonical format of an IPv4 prefix has all bits of the IPv4 address set to zero that are not part of the IPv4 prefix.

 ## `configure authority router district-settings`